MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/plan-for-gpu-acceleration-in-windows-server.md

 # Plan for GPU acceleration in Windows Server

->Applies To: Windows Server 2016, Microsoft Hyper-V Server 2016, Windows Server 2019, Microsoft Hyper-V Server 2019
+> Applies to: Windows Server 2016, Microsoft Hyper-V Server 2016, Windows Server 2019, Microsoft Hyper-V Server 2019

 This article introduces the graphics virtualization capabilities available in Windows Server.